Blunk-electronic/ET/doc/schematic.rst

 	A segment which is connected with a port can not be dragged away anymore.

-	This example command searches for a net segment in net GND on sheet 1 that crosses the position 80/100 in a zone of 2mm radius.
+	This example command searches for a net segment on sheet 1 that crosses the position 80/100 in a zone of 2mm radius.
 It drags the attacked end of the segment by 10/0mm:

 	.. code-block::

-		drag segment GND 1 80 100 2 relative 10 0
+		drag segment 1 80 100 2 relative 10 0

 	|VNS| g n